What is Contract Lifecycle Management and its Process?

 What is the contract lifecycle management process?

-From drafting to signing, contracts navigate a predictable path through nearly every organization.
+From drafting to signing, contracts navigate a predictable path through nearly every organisation.
 But without a clear understanding of the contract management process, many businesses have trouble identifying areas in their internal processes that are ripe for improvement—where time can be saved, errors avoided and revenue captured.

-Here are the 5 stages of the CLM process.:
+Here are the 5 stages of the CLM process:

 1. Document generation